-Elon must do everything possible to prepare students for successful lives in a diverse 21st century world.
+Elon strives to prepare students for successful lives in a diverse 21st century world.
 Today, students’ first employment may very well be outside of the United States, and they certainly will compete for careers on an international basis.
-They will encounter differences in language, cultural perspectives, race, nationality, religious traditions, and political and economic structures like no other generation before them.
+This generation of students is encountering differences in identities, cultures, languages and worldviews like no other generation before them and must be prepared to navigate the complexity and nuance of our diverse world.

 In a major initiative to better reflect the world’s socio-economic, ethnic and cultural diversity, Elon will double the institutionally funded need-based financial aid budget in ten years and expand endowment-funded need-based financial aid.
 Elon must not become a gated community open only to those of privilege, and our classrooms and campus life will be much richer when we recruit more students from diverse backgrounds who challenge and lead us by sharing their own life stories, like our Watson, Eure and Susan Scholars.